 HPV Prevention and HPV Treatment

-As we mentioned, the body often treats HPV on its own.
-If you experience warts that won’t go away, you may choose to laser or freeze them off.
+If you have untreatable warts, you may choose to laser or freeze them off.
 You can do this without requiring any prescription from your doctor, but it will likely cost you.
 Explore your options and ask your doctor for their recommendation.

-If you want to learn more about our services, visit our STD Testing & Screening page or give us a call at (855) 9 FOR DOC.
+If you want to learn more about our services, visit our STD Testing & Screening page or give us a call at (917) 451-3951.
 We’re happy to help you through the entire testing process.